abuiles/ember-101/computed-properties-and-observers.md

 because prototype extensions are enabled by default, if we decide to turn them off then we wouldn't be able to use this functionality.

-I> The Ember.js guides have a section about disabling prototype I> extensions, if we are thinking about turning them off we should give I> it a read and understand the implications: [Disabling prototype extensions](http://emberjs.com/guides/configuring-ember/disabling-prototype-extensions).
+I> Ember guides have a section about disabling prototype I> extensions, if we are thinking about turning them off we should give I> it a read and understand the implications: [Disabling prototype extensions](http://emberjs.com/guides/configuring-ember/disabling-prototype-extensions).